Try for free

 However, the tool comes with a high price tag.
 Their starting plan begins at $28 per user/month with a minimum of 5 users required to start.
 If you're on a tight budget and need more advanced features like the ones available in their Pro plan, then the tool can quickly get costly.

-The good news is that there are many Scoro alternatives available in the market that is just as effective and won't break the bank.
+The good news is that there are many Scoro alternatives available in the market that are just as effective and won't break the bank.

 Scoro review from G2